ip-repo/conversation-maker/README.md

 - in order to avoid qmediaplayer conflicst please avoid of resaving a new speech file with the same name as a prior speech file( if the new file format isn't the same as an old one then it ok) if you dont follow this instruction the Slider in the program might not perform as expected.
 - this program was made for windows, if you want to use it for linux make sure to changes path in workers.py and run.py.

+You can also explore other text to speech projects on this github:
+- <a href="https://github.com/ip-repo/text-to-speech-webpage/">Text to Speech wwepage</a>
+- <a href="https://github.com/ip-repo/guides/blob/main/example-tts-pyside6/example-tts-pyside6.md">Different pyside6 widgets with different tts engines</a>